This post may contain affiliate links. Please read my disclaimer for more info.

 Tips on How to Improve Your Credit Score

 Once you find out your credit scores, you may want to take immediate action to improve them.
-Make sure to download free Credit Best Practices guide for a checklist on how to start improving your scores today!
+Make sure to download the free Credit Best Practices guide for a checklist on how to start improving your scores today!

 Got any questions about how to improve your credit score in Canada?
 Share them in the comments, I’m happy to answer!